 The Initiative’s work is conducted by a multi-disciplinary team of national experts on girls’ issues.
 In addition to convenings, research, and reports, the Initiative hosts a unique Learning Network for schools to learn about trauma-informed approaches to girls of color, and helps lead two national policy groups on marginalized girls: Girls @ the Margin National Alliance and the National Girls Initiative, a program funded by the US Department of Justice.
 Through this work, the Center aims to help support and empower marginalized girls to thrive and lead healthy lives.

-Read more about the Center's ongoing work on adultification, school discipline, sex trafficking the juvenile justice system, and more.
+Access our original research and reports on adultification, school discipline, sex trafficking the juvenile justice system, and more.

 This platform provides the public with access to general resources relevant to trauma-informed approaches to girls of color in schools.